Tourists feel the heat of tense Israeli-Turkish ties

 | JERUSALEM

-Three days after Turkey expelled the Israeli ambassador over Israel's refusal to apologise for a raid that killed nine Turks on a ship trying to break its blockade of Gaza in 2010, visitors from both countries were feeling unwelcome.
+Three days after Turkey expelled Israel's ambassador over Israel's refusal to apologise for a raid that killed nine Turks on a ship trying to break its blockade of Gaza in 2010, visitors from both countries were feeling unwelcome.

 Hayuta Leibovich, an Israeli who manufactures clothes in Turkey, said she and other Israelis in line at passport control at Istanbul's Ataturk airport were told by security officers to stand in a corner of the terminal.